-Mavericks was a Web Serial Novel written by a group of three users named Joker, Moss, and London.
-The series explored the superhero genre through a different lens that combines both deconstruction and reconstruction, story-telling aimed at adults and a lot of Black Comedy.
+Mavericks is a Web Serial Novel written by a user named Joker.
+The series explored the superhero genre through a different lens that combines both deconstruction and reconstruction, story-telling aimed at adults and Black Comedy.

 This series provided examples of:

 - Cape Busters: Implied, but it seems SWAT has the capability to deal with anomalous criminals.